gloryofrobots/arza/README.md

     let x::xs = [1,2,3,4,5] in
         affirm:is_equal x 1
         affirm:is_equal xs [2,3,4,5]
-    //maps
+    //maps strings, and symbols
+    Alice = {name="Alice", symbol_name = #Alice }
+    Alice.name == ALice.symbol_name

+    // = is not assignment, but matching, like in Erlang a = 1 // 1
+    a = 2 // throws
+    1 = 1 // 1
+    2 = 1 // throws

-    {a=[x,y,...z], B @ b="I am B", c of Float, D@d={e=(x,y,...zz)}} =
+    // Varname @ pattern binds result of pattern to variable Varname {a=[x,y,...z], B @ b="I am B", c of Float, D@d={e=(x,y,...zz)}} =
                                {a=[1,2,3,4,5], b="I am B", c=3.14, d={e=(1,2,3,4,5)}}

     // if function call arguments lays on multiple lines ,we can use syntax f . arg1 . arg1 which is the same as Haskell's $ but does not creates carried functions
     // important! spaces are very important, for example human.name is member access notation and human . name is function call affirm:is_equal try
                         throw (1,2,"ERROR")
                     catch